slackapi/java-slack-sdk/docs/guides/web-api-client-setup.md

 ---
 ## Prerequisites

 [Installing OpenJDK 8 or higher LTS version](https://openjdk.java.net/install/) beforehand is required.
-As long as your using a supported JDK version, this SDK should be working with any OpenJDK distributions.
+As long as you are using a supported JDK version, this SDK should be working with any OpenJDK distributions.

 ---
 ## Maven